The Queens of Crime : a novel

 Citations

-Chicago / Turabian - Author Date Citation, 17th Edition (style guide)Benedict, Marie.
+Chicago / Turabian - Author Date Citation, 18th Edition (Style Guide)Benedict, Marie.
 2025.
 The Queens of Crime: A Novel.
-New York: St. Martin's Press.
+St. Martin's Press.

-Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 17th Edition (style guide)Benedict, Marie.
-The Queens of Crime: A Novel New York: St. Martin's Press, 2025.
+Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 18th Edition (Style Guide)Benedict, Marie.
+The Queens of Crime: A Novel.
+St. Martin's Press, 2025.

 Staff View